pollyhall40/GSA-Acquisition-FAR-Buying-Guides/PARTICIPATING.md

 # Buying Guide Content

 There are two main ways you can contribute to the content for the Buying Guides on GitHub: **submitting an issue** and **forking the repository.** Whether you want to suggest a change or share an idea, your input is valuable!
+HUZZAH

 If you are not familiar with GitHub, we suggest Option 1.